 *If you’re really into hiking as a whole – this post here will come in very handy when you’re planning on visiting France.

 Located on the Tarn River, this place is perhaps most famous for the Sainte-Cecile Cathedral, an impressive example of Gothic architecture which is also home to some rather valuable frescos.

 This magnificent cathedral presides over Episcopal City, an enclosed quarter dating back to the Middle Ages which has been designated as a UNESCO World Heritage Site.

-The vineyards here are absolutely magnificent, so be sure to make some time to simply soak up the scenery and, of course, that wine too!
+The vineyards here are magnificent, so be sure to make some time to simply soak up the scenery and, of course, that wine too!

-There are also some pretty wonderful cafes and restaurants (so you won’t be stuck for choice when you visit), but if you want a true treat, make sure to visit one of the local street markets, which offers everything from farm fresh vegetables and fruits to delicious breads, meats and cheeses to grab yourself a picnic to enjoy in the sun.
+There are also some pretty wonderful cafes and restaurants (so you won’t be stuck for choice when you visit), but if you want a true treat, make sure to visit one of the local street markets, which offers everything from farm fresh vegetables and fruits to delicious bread, meats and cheeses to grab yourself a picnic to enjoy in the sun.

 This city was once the centre of Western Christianity during the Middle Ages and is an absolutely beautiful place to visit (check out all the deets from our visit here).

 Here you can visit the Palace of the Popes, a building dating back to the 14th century that was once the location of no less than six papal conclaves.

 There is also a pretty wonderful street market here, as well as Pont d’Avignon, the remnants of a 12th-century bridge (*way more impressive than it sounds).